matchajune/matchajune.github.io/_posts/2015-10-10-pyramid-matrix.markdown

 If you have suggestions on how to improve thinking about the problem, or ways to refactor the solution, please let me know in the comments!

 One non-coding problem I had while solving this problem was that I would think of the best way to solve the problem.
 This would make me freeze up and not progress forward.
 Next time, I will just power through the problem, no matter how messy the solution.
 AFTER finding a solution, and only then, I will start thinking about optimization and refactoring.

+## Afterwards

+The [Pyramid Matrix](http://juliusjung.info/2015/10/10/pyramid-matrix/) challenge was so fun to solve a couple of days ago!
+I eagerly waited for the challenge to end so I can view other people's solutions and I was not disappointed!
+Here is the winning shortest solution:

+{% highlight javascript %}
+  p = pyramidMatrix = function(n, j) {
+    var i = n, m = []
+    while (i--) m[i] = j ?
+Math.min(i + 1, n - i, j, n - j + 1) : p(n, i + 1)
+    return m
+  }
+{% endhighlight %}

+"WHAT," I yelled out loud.
+I found this solution to be amazing!

+  * You don't need to create an empty N x N multi-dimensional array before inputting in the values; you can just create the array as you go.
+However, this works only for a 1 dimensional array.
+  * The solution stores the ```pyramidMatrix()``` function into the ```p``` variable to shorten the characters used when calling the function recursively.
+Is it best practices?
+Maybe not.
+But it's certainly cool to think about!
+  * The logic to think the ```Math.min()``` is still a little confusing to me despite the many efforts of these fellow coders [here](https://codefights.com/feed/uwL9WdLELb6QGLNRB).
+I would forever be grateful if anyone can explain this logic to me.
+  * I am just starting to get comfortable with using truthy / falsey values eg. ```1 === true``` and ```0 === false``` instead of always evaluating an expression and checking it to be true or false.

+I definitely learned a lot from this problem, and I'm excited to try other challenges in the future!
+I am excited to practice more in order to get good enough to solve challenges this well!